-Or, if you are feeling a little rusty in the area of language structure and would like to brush up this, as well as improve your understanding of research-backed interventions, we would welcome you to take our two course sequence:
+Or, if you are feeling a little rusty in the area of language structure and would like to brush up on this, as well as improve your understanding of research-backed interventions, we would welcome you to take our two-course sequence:

 - Course 1: The Structure of Written English - Course 2: Structured Literacy Intervention

 If you pass the final exam in Course 2 with a score of at least 80% you will receive the Lexercise certification in structured literacy therapy, and we will provide you with course completion certificates, the certification symbol for your website, as well as the printable certificate in Structured Literacy Therapy.

 Practitioners of structured literacy intervention and their students have a lot to look forward to!
 The National Institutes of Health BRAIN project (or Brain Research through Advancing Innovative Neurotechnologies) is just getting underway.
 As science continues to reveal details of the brain’s circuitry for language and literacy and correlate it with behavioral data, we will be better and better able to align instruction to research and customize it for diverse learners.
 Join us!
 Start working toward your Certification in Structured Literacy Therapy here!